transferwise/pipelinewise/docs/connectors/taps/salesforce.rst

   This section of the documentation is work in progress.

-Configuring what to replicate
+Configuring what to reproduce
 '''''''''''''''''''''''''''''

 PipelineWise configures every tap with a common structured YAML file format.
-A sample YAML for Salesforce replication can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.
+A sample YAML for Salesforce reproduction can be generated into a project directory by following the steps in the :ref:`generating_pipelines` section.

 Example YAML for tap-salesforce: